 Federal government grants are a form of financial assistance from a federal agency that is awarded to an organization, a state or local government agency or an individual for a particular purpose (e.g., to help low-income students pay for college or a technical school).

 Educates job applicants on how Americans with Disabilities Act (ADA) protects their rights throughout the hiring process.

-Published a practical, reader-friendly handbook “The American with Disabilities Act: A Primer for Small Business.”
+A practical, reader-friendly handbook, “The American with Disabilities Act: A Primer for Small Business.”

 A brief accessibility checklist from the National Endowment for the Arts.

 Symbols may be used to promote and publicize accessibility of places, programs and other activities for people with various disabilities.

 Very Special Arts, the international organization on arts and disability, was founded more than 35 years ago by Ambassador Jean Kennedy Smith to provide arts and education opportunities for people with disabilities and increase access to the arts for all.

 Information aimed at artists with disabilities, arts organizations, museums, arts administrators, disability organizations and agencies, performing arts organizations, arts centers, universities, arts educations and students.